 I left my position at Goethe University in March 2015.
 This page is outdated.
 Current information (including downloads) can be found on my main page

-dtd-inf is an XML schema inference tool that learns DTDs from positive examples.
+sore-inf is a tool that learns deterministic single occurrence regular expressions (SOREs) from positive examples.
 This is an implementation of the learning algorithms from the paper that Timo Kötzing and I published at ICDT 2013 (paper

 , free preprint

 ), containing bugfixes from the upcoming journal version (mail me for a preprint).

 For further explanation, see the paper.
 If you want to learn DTDs, use the dtd-inf